 Twelve years ago, I landed in the “Land of Smiles” from Australia, with a suitcase full of expectations and a mindset shaped by decades of Western living.
 Luckily, I had my Thai partner by my side to help with the many transition arrangements that have made my life so enjoyable along the way.
 Today, as I look back on over a decade of life in Thailand, I realize that the most successful retirees aren’t those who found the “perfect” spot, but those who mastered the art of the cultural pivot.

 It is appreciated that every person’s life situation is very different & does contribute to the choices people make.
-However, I often see comments and feedback from retired individuals who have lots to say, both positive and more often negative, about aspects of their newfound situation.
+However, I often see comments and feedback from retirees who have a lot to say, positive, but more often, negative, about aspects of their newfound situation.
 I am regularly left mystified about their thought processes and what led to some of their terrible views on Thai retirement life.
+While many expats spend their golden years comparing Thailand to their home countries—often leading to frustration and complaints—I have found that tranquillity comes from a simple realisation:

-While many expats spend their golden years comparing Thailand to their home countries—often leading to frustration and complaints—I have found that tranquility comes from a simple realization: Thailand does not need to change to fit us; we must change our perspective to appreciate Thailand.
+Thailand does not need to change to fit us; we must change our perspective to appreciate Thailand.

 1. Relinquishing the Need for Control